duckdb/duckdb-web/docs/sql/expressions/cast.md

 <div id="rrdiagram"></div>

 Casting refers to the operation of converting a value in a particular data type to the corresponding value in another data type.
 Casting can occur either implicitly or explicitly.
+The syntax described here described how to perform an explicit cast.
+More information on casting can be found on the [typecasting page](../data_types/typecasting).

 ## Explicit Casting